Easy Keto Food ! Understanding Insulin & Ketogenic Diet

 Consider eating your protein with fats in the same meal instead of mixing it with carbs.
 Consuming carbs & protein in the same meal can cause insulin levels to rise significantly.

-Here are some good sources of protein:
+Here are some easy keto food sources of protein:

 - Lean Beef